Places to Visit

 Where to eat: Sotto Sotto.

+The last of our British staycation destinations is Suffolk.
 Located on the east coast of England, Suffolk is the perfect county for unwinding.
 If you are looking for gorgeous coastline, enchanting villages and medieval towns, Suffolk is the place for you.
 Experience relaxing maritime life in Ipswich or immerse yourself in Bury St Edmunds' history and enjoy life at your own pace.

 What to see: Ipswich Waterfront, The Abbey and West Stow Country Park and Anglo-Saxon Village.